New and Transfer Students

 If you need additional assistance with trying to obtain you immunization record from your high school click here.

 If your immunization records cannot be found, you can choose ONE of these options:

 - Receive two MMR immunizations in the Nebraska Medicine – UNO Health Center or your physician's office

 - Have a rubeola blood test.
 A positive rubeola blood test showing immunity to rubeola (measles) is acceptable

-If you are unable to submit your informed consent to treat form online, submit by:
+If you are unable to submit your power of attorney form online, submit by:

-- Drop off your informed consent to treat form to the Nebraska Medicine – UNO Health Center, located in 102 H&K
+- Drop off your power of attorney form to the Nebraska Medicine – UNO Health Center, located in 102 H&K

 For more information, contact the Nebraska Medicine – UNO Health Center at 402.554.2374.